Does Homeowners Insurance Cover Structural Damage?

 Structural Damage to House: Home Insurance Exclusions

 Your homeowners insurance won't cover structural damage in several situations, including poor workmanship, neglect or foundation issues.
-For instance, homeowners insurance doesn’t cover damage from rotting wood or mold, especially if you were aware of the problem and didn't take steps to prevent it.
+Generally, home insurance covers:

 house icon